NYS-45/NYS-1 - E-filing (Web Upload Files)

 Note: Users can optionally store their Online Services Account login user ID and password using the "Store Login Info" button.
 If the information is entered, then when the "Log in to NY Website" button is clicked, the program will attempt to automatically type the information into the NY website login screen.
 If the website loads too slowly then it may fail.
 The user can increase the number of seconds of delay entered on the login info storage screen.
 If it continues to fail, then remove the login information from the storage screen and enter it manually to avoid getting locked out due to repeated failures.

-7. Select either the NYS-1 upload, NYS-45 upload, or Wage reporting upload.
+7. Select either the NYS-1 upload or NYS-45 upload.

 9. Click the Browse button to open the File Upload dialog and locate the file to upload.
 If you just created the file, then you can press CTRL+V to paste the file name and path into the File Upload dialog automatically.
 Click the Open button on the File Upload dialog.